Court remands farmer for alleged intent to steal

-The Court remanded him following his plea of guilty with an explanation to three counts of being on premises for unlawful purposes, unlawful entry, and having instruments intended for unlawful entry.
+The Court remanded him following his plea of guilty with an explanation to three counts of being on premises for unlawful purposes, unlawful entry, and being in possession of instruments intended for unlawful entry.

-Police Inspector Tetteh Nartey, the prosecutor, said the complainant in the case, Michael Ninbonzuma, is a commercial motor tricycle operator who resides at Shai Hills Afienya, while Bekoe is 27 years old and a resident of Kasseh-Ada.
+Police Inspector Tetteh Nartey, prosecuting, said the complainant in the case, Michael Ninbonzuma, is a commercial motor tricycle operator residing at Shai Hills Afienya, while Bekoe is 27 years old and a resident of Kasseh-Ada.

 Inspector Nartey said on December 31, 2023, at about 2100 hours, the complainant retired to bed without locking his door, adding that on January 1, 2024, at 0130 hours, Bekoe sneaked into his bedroom while he was fast asleep.